Skip to main content

 Another practical tip in developing a growth mindset is what Carol Dweck calls the power of ‘yet’.
 If a child begins to try a new football skill and they think, ‘I’m not able to do this,’ no matter how much they try, their core belief will keep resisting their ability to improve.
 Like a strong wind against a marathon runner, they will be held back from their full potential.
 Whereas, a child with a growth mindset will think, ‘I’m not able to do this, yet!’

+The word, ‘yet’, holds all possibilities and all potential.
+It says to the child’s brain that they are capable of achieving.
+Using words like ‘yet’ are absolutely key in determining a growth mindset.
 If we’re to take the leap of taking on this concept and teaching the young ones in our lives to grow up with a growth mindset, we need to be sure that we believe intelligence can grow, and that talent is not the only thing that matters.

 Intelligence can Grow

-We love Carol Dweck’s work, and her concept of the fixed and growth mindset is powerful.
-We believe that this is a life-long journey and that all of us have both mindsets operating in different areas of our lives.
 In a true growth mindset way, we’ll end off by saying we believe that it’s worth the effort to begin rewiring our mindsets and developing ways that will enable a child to embrace learning and growth, understand the role of effort in creating intelligence and maintain resilience in the face of setbacks.

 We hope you’ve enjoyed the read!
 Do you think you have a fixed mindset or growth mindset?
 Have you found a way to grow a growth mindset in yours or your child’s life?
 Leave a comment below!